As lockdowns ease, virus fears persist for shoppers, workers

 The first tentative steps in winding back economically crippling coronavirus restrictions in European nations are running into resistance from the people they’re trying to help

-COPENHAGEN, Denmark -- The first tentative steps in lifting the economically crippling coronavirus restrictions in Europe are running into resistance, with shoppers staying away from the few reopened stores and some workers afraid the newly restored freedoms could put their health at risk.
+COPENHAGEN, Denmark -- The first tentative steps in lifting the economically crippling coronavirus restrictions in Europe and China are running into resistance, with shoppers and other customers staying away from the reopened businesses and workers afraid the newly restored freedoms could put their health at risk.

 Amazon threatened on Wednesday to halt all its activities in France, a day after a court ordered the online retail giant to stop selling, receiving or delivering nonessential goods for the next month to protect its employees from the virus.